LindenStreetMagician/McHizok/README.md

 * In hungarian the word "Meghízok" means "I am getting fat"
 * Pronouncing the "Mc" from "McDonald's" sounds like "Meg"
 * Hence the name "McHizok", because of the applepies 👉👈

+## Improvement ideas for the future

+* Introduce the usage of refresh tokens
+* Implement delayed block code execution
+* Dockerize application